 During outages, we work hard to restore power as quickly as we safely can.
 But sometimes, it can take a while to make the necessary repairs.
 Here are some ways you can prepare your home so you’re ready if an outage happens.

-Take steps to ensure that you are prepared for unplanned outages.
+Take steps to ensure that you’re prepared for unplanned outages.

 - If you use electronic life-sustaining equipment, make sure to have a backup power source.
 You can register your life-sustaining equipment with us and be notified of planned power outages.

-- Winterize your home to retain heat by insulating walls and attics, caulking or weather-stripping doors and windows, and installing storm windows or covering windows with plastic.
+- Winterize your home to keep heat in by insulating walls and attics, caulking or weather-stripping doors and windows, and installing storm windows or covering windows with plastic.

 - Maintain heating equipment and chimneys by having them cleaned and inspected once a year.

 - If your home has a wood-burning fireplace, keep a supply of firewood handy.

 - Keep a supply of non-toxic antifreeze on hand to protect plumbing from freezing.

 - Put together an outage kit.
 Learn how to prepare a proper one below.